 - In either of the above scenarios, please contact your state’s Protection and Advocacy group for Disabilities and see if they can point you in the right direction.

 - Pennsylvania is one of many states that has several ways of handling this.
 APS is an Approved Private School, the term we use in Pennsylvania.
 The state DoE has approved a list of schools, whom they have deemed “approved by the Secretary of Education to provide a free appropriate special education for students with severe disabilities.
 The schools are eligible to receive funds from the school districts and/or the Commonwealth for the education of these students.”
 Yes, they are usually a much more restrictive environment, which is unappealing to some.
 Usually, these kids are a part of what is known as “the Armstrong group.”
 (That term dates back to a 1979 court case.)
 However, you can still get your child into a private school, this will just be done via a settlement agreement.
 More on that later.

 Non-Approved Private schools for Learning Disabilities

 You may look at that list above and think, “Wait?
 I know of a school for reading disabilities and it’s not on that list.”
 Yes, it might be so.
 There are many other private schools out there that may specialize in something, they just have not gotten approval yet.
 (It’s a long and not very interesting saga.)

-In some cases, you will need to read up on Settlement Agreements.
+You will need to read up on Settlement Agreements.
 Learn what they are and how they work.
 If you are offered one, have an attorney review it.
 This will cost you at least a few hundred bucks.
-Because, if you do nothing else….never, ever, ever EVER sign a Settlement Agreement without a Special Education Attorney looking over it.
+But, if you do nothing else….never, ever, ever EVER sign a Settlement Agreement without a Special Education Attorney looking over it.
 I have seen too many parents live to regret this.
 A good attorney will catch things that you may not.